mahdisesmaeelian/Python-Basic/assignment-16/Readme.md

 A simple calculator by -×+÷ ,sin,tan,cos,cot... operators.

-The UI of this cal made by QT
+The UI of this cal has been made by QT